 Paddle On!
 5 Weekend Canoe Trips in Wisconsin

 If you’re a paddler, Wisconsin has enough rivers and lakes to keep you adventure-fed for a lifetime.
-While daytrips are great, why not make a weekend of it and combine some time on the water with time in the tent?
-Here are a few great options that include both one-way river sojourns and don’t-need-a-shuttle lake excursions.
+While daytrips are great, why not make a weekend of it and combine some time on the water with time around the fire with your favorite people?
+Here are a few great options that include both one-way river journeys and don’t-need-a-shuttle lake excursions.

 Wisconsin River

 Sleep under the stars on the shore of the Wisconsin River.
 It is said you never step in the same river twice and that couldn’t be truer than with the Lower Wisconsin.
 The last 92 miles are unimpeded by dams from Prairie du Sac all the way to the Mississippi River at Wyalusing State Park.
-The sandbars come and go and parallel channels around forested islands allow you to choose between wide river and intimate channels.
+The sandbars come and go and parallel channels around forested islands allow you to choose between wide river and more secluded spots to camp out with friends.

 Kickapoo River

-Fall asleep to the calls of owls and awake to morning mists rising off the river right outside your tent.
-The current is steady and the towering sandstone bluffs along the banks make for great photos – if you can back up far enough to fit them in your lens.
+Fall asleep to the calls of owls and awake to morning mists rising off the Kickapoo River right outside your tent.
+The current is steady and the towering sandstone bluffs along the banks make for great photos and even better memories.

 St. Croix National Scenic Riverway

-Two wild sister rivers – the Namekagon and the St. Croix – rise up in northern Wisconsin, eventually joining and forming the border between the state and Minnesota.
-Along the length of both are rustic campsites with no fees or reservations.
+Two wild sister rivers – the Namekagon and the St. Croix – rise up in northern Wisconsin, eventually joining and forming the border between the state and Minnesota: the St. Croix National Scenic Riverway.
+Along the length of both are stunning rustic campsites with no fees or reservations.

 Expect some simple Class I rapids and riffles, and perhaps Class II in a few spots after the two combine their waters.
 It’s an impressive natural corridor with very few signs of nearby civilization and abundant wildlife.
-The National Park Service offers excellent detailed maps with river miles and campsites marked so you can plan a trip for as many days as you want to paddle.
+The National Park Service offers excellent detailed maps with river miles and campsites marked so you can plan a trip for as many days as you want to paddle with your crew.

 Check out the Paddle Wisconsin interactive map for more trip ideas and tips on canoeing Wisconsin's riverways, and keep on exploring with these microadventures for weekend wanderers!